zachbornheimer/zyscripts-wp/README.md

 Optimizations:
 ==============
-* Asynchronously load all enqueued javascript
+* Asynchronously load enqueued javascript or, if it is a known issue, load it synchronosly
 * Sends closure-compiled version of all registered scripts (JS)
 * Implementation of a load balancer - by having half of your traffic being requested from the zyscripts server,
 * Optimizes and Minifies CSS